-By clicking on the arrow buttons you will begin to animate the orrery, and will see the date changing to the top right of the orrery.
+By clicking on the arrow buttons you will begin to animate the orrery, and will see the date changing in the top right.
 You can go both forwards and backwards in time, and use the stop button to pause the orrery at any point.
 There are three buttons for going forward (or backwards) at different speeds:

 - > Go forward one day at a time.

 - >> One month at a time.

 The Key shows you which planet is which on the screen.
 You can find out more about each of the planets and the dwarf planet, Pluto, from the Solar System section of the Learn menu.
 Note that the sizes of the orbits of the planets are to scale, the planets themselves are not.